 About

-Riley Palmer is a Percussionist and Drummer currently based in New York City, playing in a wide range of musical settings.
-Recent collaborations have included The Orchestra of the League of Composers, Talujon Percussion, the Grammy-winning Brooklyn Youth Chorus, InfraSound New Music, Zaffre Duo and Stand Clear, and is currently subbing the Percussion book for The Great Gatsby on Broadway.
+Riley Palmer is a Percussionist and Drummer based in New York City, playing in a wide range of musical settings.
+Recent collaborations have included The Philip Glass Ensemble, The Orchestra of the League of Composers, Talujon Percussion, the Grammy-winning Brooklyn Youth Chorus, InfraSound New Music, the Zaffre Duo, and is currently subbing the Percussion book for The Great Gatsby on Broadway.
 Regular venues Riley can be heard in are the Brooklyn Academy of Music, Merkin Hall, Lincoln Center, and the DiMenna Center.
 Active in the contemporary music scene, he has worked with many living composers including Eve Beglarian, Eli Greenhoe, Michael Gordon, Nicole Lizeé, Steve Reich, Joan Tower, and Julia Wolfe.

 A regular collaborator with dance, Riley has served as an accompanist with many dance schools including Martha Graham, Paul Taylor, Mark Morris, Ballet Hispanico, and Alvin Ailey, and has been a featured musician for performances at New York City Center and the Metropolitan Museum of Art.